omeka/omeka-s-enduser/docs/admin/users.md

 - No access to modules.
 - Can see other users of the installation and their email addresses.

 Remember that a user at any role can be [added to a site at any level (Viewer, Creator, Manager)](../sites/site_users.md).
-This will determine whether, say, a Researcher-level user added to a site as Manager can see all the other users added to that site.
+This will determine whether, say, a Researcher-level user added to a site as Manager can see private information about that site.